nfoxdev/nfCustomEnvHelper/README.md

 - desktop shortcut ( created at desktop and _customenv folder )

  During the clone / create process you'll be asked for a custom icon\
- to be used for the windows shortcut; selecting none / escape defaults\
+ to be used for the windows shortcut -selecting none / escape defaults\
- to vfp icon.

- You'll be asked for to pick a color for your new _screen.backcolor.
+ to vfp icon.- and pick a color for your new _screen.backcolor.

  *nfCustEnvHelper creates a startup.prg with some basic helpers\
  (  useful function keys you'll see listed at startup and a custom \